christine-hya/user-authentication-app/README.md

 ## User Authentication App for Databases Course (CodeSpace)

-This project consisted of creating a user authentication app with a sign-up and log-in system for a dummy local library with PHP and MySQL.
-User permissions had to be divided into regular member access and admin access.
+This project consisted of creating a user authentication app with a sign-up and log-in system for a dummy local library using PHP and MySQL.
+Access permissions had to be divided into regular member and admin roles.
 I used Bootstrap for styling, and implemented prepared statements and MySQLi/PDO to connect to a remote database.

 Members are able to
 * search for books based on the title